AVJdataminer/Notes/Remote Secure Data Access.md

 ## 2. VPN connection
 This is the second most common approach I have encountered.
 This requires an available virtual or physical computer with the appropriate connections to databases to be set-up as well as my user authentication.
 However it does keep all data on premises and eleviates the need to upload data to another storage location like an S3.

-##
+## 3. Private Github Repository
-4. Private Github Repository - Data is uploaded by the client and I am added to the repository as a user.
+This is best for smaller data, the max file size is 25GB.
+In this case data is uploaded by the client and I am added to the repository as a user.
 5.
 ## VPN